Endometriosis

 Click for details

-Consider referral to specialists (e.g., fertility, gynecology, pain management) when:
+Consider referral to specialists (e.g., gynecology, fertility, pain management) when:

 • Diagnosis is unclear